nikosxenakis/pumas_and_hares/README.md

 For Pumas and Hares the intensity of the colour is proportional to the density, with the brightest colour corresponding to the maximum density.

+For landscapes with a dimension smaller than 100 each square represents a single land square from the input.

+For landscapes with a dimension larger than 100 the output is averaged so that a square represents the average of multiple input land squares.
+This is to reduce the file size of the ppm file.
+Information about the number of input squares per output square is given at run time.

 ## Platforms

 The simulations run on both DICE and Cirrus supercomputers